CAHPS Clinician & Group Survey

 - Patients' Rating of the Provider.

-To learn about describing the measures, selecting scores to report, and displaying the results to consumers, refer to How To Report Results of the CAHPS Clinician & Group Survey (PDF, 971 KB).
+- How To Report Results of the CAHPS Clinician & Group Survey (PDF, 971 KB)

 Supplemental Items for the Clinician & Group Survey

-To customize survey instruments, users of the Clinician & Group Survey may add optional, supplemental items.
-The supplemental items for the Clinician & Group Survey 3.0 include the following item sets, which are groups of items designed to be fielded together:
+To customize survey instruments, users of the Clinician & Group Survey may add optional, supplemental items that address a variety of topics.

 Variations on the Clinician & Group Survey